plutooo-gh/plutooo-gh/README.md

 - 🌐 - Current Projects:
 -          - 🤖 - Developing an own discord bot
--         - 📚 - Developing the Manga Simulator (planned release: 29.01.2025)
+-         - 📚 - Developing the Library Simulator (planned release: 29.01.2025)

 <!---
 plutooo-gh/plutooo-gh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.